Henry Louis Le Chatelier: Honours and awards

 Le Chatelier named "chevalier" (knight) of the Légion d'honneur in 1887, became "officier" (officer) in 1908, "commandeur" (Knight Commander) in 1919, and was finally awarded the title of "grand officier" (Knight Grand Officer) in May 1927.
 He was admitted to the Académie des Sciences in 1907.

 He was awarded the Bessemer Gold Medal of the British Iron and Steel Institute in 1911, admitted as a Foreign Member of the Royal Society in 1913 and awarded their Davy Medal in 1916.
+He was elected an honorary member of the American Society of Mechanical Engineers in 1927.